Solo polyamory - hero CREDIT Guillaume Bolduc-Unsplash

 The ‘relationship escalator’ describes our monocentric cultural expectation that intimate relationships follow specific ‘steps’ to show that it is ‘real’ – such as cohabitation, marriage and having babies.
 While Amy didn’t coin the term, her book has popularised its use in discussions about monogamous and non-monogamous relationships.

-Although like all identities, solo polyamory is open to personal interpretation, this avoidance of escalator steps in relationships tends to be a common guiding principle among those who practice it.
+Although, like all identities, solo polyamory is open to personal interpretation, this avoidance of escalator steps in relationships tends to be a common guiding principle among those who practice it.
 However, you will find that some people who cohabit etc., still identify as solo poly.
 Sometimes, it’s because they came to this identity after getting married; sometimes, like most people, it’s because they don’t fit perfectly into any particular box.

 Dating someone who is solo poly